-Table B-8.
+Table B-9.
 PKI Test Criteria

-Requirement Number Test Criteria Certificate, Key, and Trust Management The Certificate Authority crypto module shall be FIPS 140-2 compliant.
+Requirement Number Test Criteria Certificate, Key, and Trust Management The Certificate Authority cryptomodule shall be FIPS 140-2 compliant.
 ECA.01 Identify the Certificate Authority service and its documentation Review the documentation in regards to FIPS 140-2 cryptographic algorithm compliance Verify the Certificate Authority's cryptographic algorithms are designated FIPS 140-2 compliant

-Requirement Test Criteria Number A Certificate Authority service shall be configured to generate user certificates.
+Requirement Number Test Criteria Number A Certificate Authority service shall be configured to generate user certificates.
 ECA.02 On the certificate authority, create a user certificate Verify the generated user certificate is of the required format and version A Certificate Authority service shall be configured to accept a common specified field (e.g., DoD Electronic Data Interchange Personnel Identifier, EDI PI) as part of the Distinguished Name for user certificates.
-Identify the Certificate Authority server ECA.03 Configure the Certificate Authority to create a Distinguished Name (DN) based LCA.03 on a common specified field Enter the required value into the common specified field 4.
-Create a user certificate 4.
+Identify the Certificate Authority Server ECA.03 Configure the Certificate Authority to create a Distinguished Name (DN) based on a common specified field 3.
+Enter the required value into the common specified field 4.
 Create a user certificate 5.
 Verify the user certificate's DN contains the required value The Certificate Authority service shall maintain a data store of all certificates it has issued including date of issuance and current status.
-Identify the Certificate Authority server ECA.04 Review the server certificate store 26/1101 3.
+Identify the Certificate Authority Server ECA.04 Review the server certificate store 3.
 Create a user certificate and place in the certificate store 4.
 Find the newly created certificate and review its properties 5.
 Verify the certificate properties contain the date of issuance and current status The Certificate Authority service shall maintain a Certificate Revocation List (CRL).
-Identify the Certificate Authority server ECA.05 2.
+Identify the Certificate Authority Server ECA.05 2.
 Identify the CRL on the server a.
-If a CRL does not exist create one 3.
-Verify the Certificate Authority maintains CRLs The Certificate Authority service shall process certificate revocation requests.
-Identify the Certificate Authority server 2.
-Create a CRL on the server ECA.06 3.
+If a CRL does not exist create one Verify the Certificate Authority maintains CRLs The Certificate Authority service shall process certificate revocation requests.
+Identify the Certificate Authority Server ECA.06 2.
+Create a CRL on the server 3.
 Publish the CRL 4.
 Attempt to use a certificate that was revoked through the published CRL 5.
 Verify use of the certificate was rejected because it was revoked The Certificate Authority service shall be configured to process PKCS #7 and #10 messages.
-Identify the Certificate Authority server 2.
-Configure the Certificate Authority to handle PKCS #7 and #10 messages FCA 07 3.
-On a local machine connected to the Certificate Authority, such as the ECA.07 Enrollment Workstation, create a cryptographic request a.
+Identify the Certificate Authority Server Configure the Certificate Authority to bandle BKCS #7 and #10 massages.
+Configure the Certificate Authority to handle PKCS #7 and #10 messages On a local machine connected to the Certificate Authority, such as the ECA.07 On a local machine connected to the Certificate Authority, such as the Enrollment Workstation, create a cryptographic request a.
 Generate the Certificate Signing Request (CSR) (i.e. PKCS #10 message) b.
 Send the CSR to the Certificate Authority 4.
-Verify the Certificate Authority generates and returns a signed X.509 formatted public certificate with extension .p7b ECA.08 The Certificate Authority shall be capable of generating certificates for the digital signature algorithms as defined in CNSSP-15, Annexes B and C.
+Verify the Certificate Authority generates and returns a signed X.509 formatted public certificate with extension .p7b The Certificate Authority shall be capable of generating certificates for the digital ECA.08 signature algorithms as defined in CNSSP-15, Annexes B and C. 5.0star 5 s.ostrarino do definida in 6.1551.
+15/7/iniches 5 dila 6.